 As you can see below, the Normande Daylight has a magnifying glass built it.
 It’s a neat feature, but not why I picked it up; though I can see that being useful for some hobby projects, less so for painting.

 The arm setup also gives it a 42″ reach and is fully adjustable.
-It tilts from the base, where it fits into the table clamp, midway up the arm and at the light head, which also rotates as well as tilts.
+It tilts from the base, where it fits into the table clamp, midway up the arm and at the head, which also rotates as well as tilts.

 It’s also great for tilting to get good lighting if you like taking pictures of your models as you work on them.
 I do this quite a bit when I’m actively working on something and looking to share it on social media.

-The light is primarily metal.
+The construction is primarily metal.
 In fact, the only plastic on it is the adjustments knobs.
 That wasn’t something I was paying attention to when I bought it, but I’m glad that’s the case.
 I’ve bought quite a few tools over the years, and the ones that are 90% plastic don’t last very long at all.

 You can see that everything on my messy desk is well lit and that’s with the light about 3 feet above the table in its resting position.

-This is also the only hobby light I use.
+This is also the only light I use.
 I know some other painters will set up additional lights, to illuminate their models from different angles, but I haven’t had the need with this one.

 Now, I haven’t had that handle come off on me, but it does get loose, so every few months I tighten up the nuts holding it on.
 It’s not a big deal or anything, but a more secured handle would have been ideal.

-Trust me, spend a little money on your lighting and you won’t regret it.
+Trust me, spend a little money here and you won’t regret it.
 I’m a real stickler on where I spend my money and this was so worth it.
 Hell, I’d buy this as a gift for someone if they needed a good light.

-In the years since having this light, I have only had to replace the light once.
+In the years since having this, I have only had to replace the bulb once.
 I don’t feel that’s too bad for how much use it has gotten.
 I couldn’t even begin to guess the hours of use this gets.

 Now, if you’re in the market and aren’t wanting to spend that much money, then check out Ottlite.
 I know a lot of hobbyists swear by them, and they are priced more affordably.
 I haven’t used them for painting, but I have seen them and they look like they’d work well, and they are pretty cheap to buy.

 Speaking of hobby supplies, I’ve got an article covering my list of must-have supplies.
-That list covers stuff like this, lighting, but also the other stuff you’ll need for modeling, sculpting, etc. It’s a complete list with a lot of stuff, some you may not have even thought about.
+That list covers stuff like this, but also the other stuff you’ll need for modeling, sculpting, etc. It’s a complete list with a lot of stuff, some you may not have even thought about.